-Simulated annealing search.
+Simulated annealing search

 A hill-climbing algorithm that never makes -downhill moves towards states with lower value (or higher cost) is guaranteed to be incomplete, because it can stuck on a local maximum.
 In contrast, a purely random walk -that is, moving to a successor chosen uniformly at random from the set of successors - is complete, but extremely inefficient.
-Simulated annealing is an simulated annealing algorithm is quite like hill climbing.
+Simulated annealing is an simulated annealing algorithm is quite similar to hill climbing.
 Instead of picking the best move, however, it picks the random move.
 If the move improves the situation, it is always accepted.
 Otherwise, the algorithm accepts the move with some probability less than 1.
-The probability decreases exponentially with the $-badness \parallel$ of the move - the amount $\Box E$ by which the evaluation is worsened.
-The probability also decreases as the "temperature" T goes down: "bad moves are more likely to be allowed at the start when temperature is high, and they become more unlikely as T decreases.
-One can prove that if the schedule lowers T slowly enough, the algorithm will find a global optimum with probability approaching 1.
+The probability decreases exponentially with the -badness of the move - the amount E by which the evaluation is worsened.
+The probability also decreases as the "temperature" T goes down: "bad moves more likely to be allowed at the start when temperature is high, and they become more unlikelyas T decreases.
+One can prove that if the schedule lowers T slowly enough, the algorithm will find a globaloptimum with probability approaching 1.
 Simulated annealing was first used extensively to solve VLSI layout problems.
-It has been applied widely to factory scheduling and other large-scale optimization tasks.
+It has been applied widelyto factory scheduling and other large-scale optimization tasks.